Upswing Poker Lab Review 2024 – Learn All You Need To Know In One Place!

-For many new to the game (or at least to these concepts), this is an important first step towards becoming a good player.
+For many new to the game, this is an important first step toward becoming a good player.
 Without understanding these core ideas, it is virtually impossible to properly understand any later talks even about basic strategy, let alone some more advanced concepts.

-This introductory segment is what’s really missing from many poker courses targeting novice players as they kind of assume everyone is familiar with concepts such as ranges and categories of hands.
-However, for many players, these could be completely new, which can make it hard to keep up with what’s being discussed.
+This introductory segment is what’s missing from many poker courses targeting novice players as they assume everyone is familiar with concepts such as ranges and categories of hands.
+But that is not always the case.
+So, these first few introductory videos are a must-watch if you are new to this game.

-Many of the things discussed in these videos are nothing new to those who have been playing seriously for a while but they can be a real eye-opener to someone who’s been playing poker recreationally and has been trying to improve their game.
+Many of the things discussed in these videos are nothing new to those who have been playing seriously for a while, but they can be a real eye-opener to someone who’s been playing poker recreationally and has been trying to improve their game.

 - Preflop raise (raising first in, playing against the raiser)